FelixW01/Thinking-in-react/README.md

 ## Description
 A simple React application designed to reinforce state management and data flow through components.

+### Props
+The FilterableProductTable component passes the product list to the ProductTable component as a prop.

+The SearchBar component receives the filter text and in-stock filter state as props.

+The ProductTable component receives filtered products as a prop and displays them accordingly.

+### State
+filterText keeps track of what the user types in the search bar.

+inStockOnly determines whether to show only in-stock products.

+These states update dynamically when the user interacts with the input field or checkbox.

 ## Table of Contents
 - [App Demo](#app-demo)
 - [Installation](#installation)